amine-maazizi/NameForge/README.md

 ---

-We hope you find NameForge useful for your entrepreneurial endeavors and look forward to your contributions and feedback!
+I hope you find NameForge useful for your entrepreneurial endeavors and look forward to your contributions and feedback!